-The Best Electric Toothbrushes, Tested by HGTV Editors
+The Best Electric Toothbrushes of 2023, Tested by HGTV Editors

 We tested a variety of high-end, start-up and classic electric toothbrushes, tracking their features, cleaning capabilities and more, to find the best ones to introduce into your daily oral health routine.